-- College Website: A dedicated section on the Oaklands College website features detailed course descriptions, entry requirements, and additional resources. - Prospectus and Brochures: The College publishes a printed prospectus that outlines available courses and relevant details. - Open Events and Information Evenings: Applicants and students are encouraged to attend open events, where they can meet staff, ask questions, and gather course-related information. - Direct Enquiries: The College welcomes enquiries via phone, email, or in person at reception for those seeking specific information. - Marketing Materials and social media: Leaflets, advertisements, and digital content provide snapshots of the range of learning opportunities available at the College. - Current Students: are given the opportunity to discuss progression and future opportunities through the above channels, together with programmed discussions with their tutors and support staff.
+- UCAS / Partner College Website: Our partner courses are listed on the UCAS platform and the respective partner college websites, providing comprehensive details about the courses and their entry requirements. - College Website: A dedicated section on the Oaklands College website features detailed course descriptions, entry requirements, and additional resources. - Prospectus and Brochures: The College publishes a printed prospectus that outlines available courses and relevant details. - Open Events and Information Evenings: Applicants and students are encouraged to attend open events, where they can meet staff, ask questions, and gather course-related information. - Direct Enquiries: The College welcomes enquiries via phone, email, or in person at reception for those seeking specific information. - Marketing Materials and social media: Leaflets, advertisements, and digital content provide snapshots of the range of learning opportunities available at the College. - Current Students: are given the opportunity to discuss progression and future opportunities through the above channels, together with programmed discussions with their tutors and support staff.

-9.4.
-Asking schools for references
+11. Asking for references

-As part of the admissions process, Oaklands College may request references from the applicant's previous educational institute, such as previous school, College or their apprenticeship employer, for those up to the age of 19 who have been in full-time education or an apprenticeship.
+11.1 As part of the HE admissions process, Oaklands College may request references from the applicant's previous educational institute, such as previous school, College or their apprenticeship employer, for those up to the age of 19 who have been in full-time education or an apprenticeship.

 Applicants over the age of 19 maybe asked for references from their last most recent educational institute or their current or previous employer.